SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 <!-- The *five solas* are more commonly recognized in the Reformed perspective and were developed in that time period as a response to heresies found in the Roman Catholic Church. -->

-It is God who grants repentance (2 Timothy 2:25) and faith (Philippians 1:29).
+It is God who grants repentance (2Ti 2:25 NET) and faith (Phil 1:29 NET).
 The Lordship of Christ and our repentance are both the natural result of the work of God – not the work of our faith and repentance.

 # Purpose Of This Article